vaab/kal-shlib-common/README.rst

   deb http://deb.kalysto.org no-dist kal-alpha

 you should include this repository to your apt system and then::

   apt-get update && apt-get install kal-shlib-common

-What are dependencies for this pacakge ?
+What are dependencies for this package ?
 ----------------------------------------

 You will need to install::